kotolex/surrealist/README.md

 So, we recommend using table() method `db.table("person").select()` it is not much bigger, but still readable, and you will get help from your IDE

-If you cannot form your query, you always can use a raw query via `database.raw_query` or `connection.query` It is the most efficient way, cause it allows you to do all that is possible if you have permissions.
+If you cannot form your query with QL, you always can use a raw query via `database.raw_query` or `connection.query` It is the most efficient way, cause it allows you to do all that is possible if you have permissions.

 ### Iteration on Select ###